·

 P

 – Some months before.
-The bike was basically the same of Monza, there were
+The bike was basically the same of Monza, there

-only a few minor changes like a bigger carb and a offset crank pin to have
+only a few minor changes like a bigger carb and a offset crank pin to

 a longer stroke.